i2p/i2p.www/i2p2www/spec/encryptedleaseset.rst

 Signing
 ~~~~~~~

-The unblinded leaseset is signed by the unblinded Ed25519 or RedDSA signing private key
+The unblinded leaseset is signed by the unblinded Ed25519 or Red25519 signing private key
-and verified with the unblinded Ed25519 or RedDSA signing public key (sig types 7 or 11) as usual.
+and verified with the unblinded Ed25519 or Red25519 signing public key (sig types 7 or 11) as usual.

 If the signing public key is offline,
-the unblinded leaseset is signed by the unblinded transient Ed25519 or RedDSA signing private key
+the unblinded leaseset is signed by the unblinded transient Ed25519 or Red25519 signing private key
-and verified with the unblinded Ed25519 or RedDSA transient signing public key (sig types 7 or 11) as usual.
+and verified with the unblinded Ed25519 or Red25519 transient signing public key (sig types 7 or 11) as usual.
 See below for additional notes on offline keys for encrytped leasesets.

-For signing of the encrypted leaseset, we use RedDSA [ZCASH]_
+For signing of the encrypted leaseset, we use Red25519 based on RedDSA [ZCASH]_
 to sign and verify with blinded keys.
-The RedDSA signatures are over the Ed25519 curve, using SHA-512 for the hash.
+The Red25519 signatures are over the Ed25519 curve, using SHA-512 for the hash.

-RedDSA is similar to standard Ed25519 except as specified below.
+Red25519 is similar to standard Ed25519 except as specified below.

 Sign/Verify Calculations
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The outer portion of the encrypted leaseset uses RedDSA keys and signatures.
+The outer portion of the encrypted leaseset uses Red25519 keys and signatures.

-RedDSA is similar to Ed25519.
+Red25519 is similar to Ed25519.
 There are two differences:

-RedDSA private keys are generated from random numbers and then must be reduced mod l, where l is defined above.
+Red25519 private keys are generated from random numbers and then must be reduced mod l, where l is defined above.
 Ed25519 private keys are generated from random numbers and then "clamped" using bitwise masking to bytes 0 and 31.
-This is not done for RedDSA.
+This is not done for Red25519.
-The functions GENERATE_ALPHA() and BLIND_PRIVKEY() defined above generate proper RedDSA private keys using mod l.
+The functions GENERATE_ALPHA() and BLIND_PRIVKEY() defined above generate proper Red25519 private keys using mod l.

-In RedDSA, the calculation of r for signing uses additional random data, and uses the public key value rather than the hash of the private key.
+In Red25519, the calculation of r for signing uses additional random data, and uses the public key value rather than the hash of the private key.
-Because of the random data, every RedDSA signature is different, even when signing the same data with the same key.
+Because of the random data, every Red25519 signature is different, even when signing the same data with the same key.